monzo/progression-framework/frameworks/engineering/devops.md

           - "Proactively communicates to their team what they are working on, why, how it's going and what help they need"
           - "Accepts feedback graciously"
           - "Gives feedback to peers when asked"
-        exampleCriteria:
-          - criteria: "Provides helpful and actionable feedback in code reviews in an empathetic manner"
+          - "Provides helpful and actionable feedback in code reviews in an empathetic manner"
-            examples:
-              - "Take a look at the levelling up your code reviews talk for some ideas"
-          - criteria: "Writes PR descriptions that provide context and provide rationale for significant decisions"
+          - "Writes PR descriptions that provide context and provide rationale for significant decisions"
-            examples:
-              - "I decided to X instead of Y here, I also considered Z but for these reasons I went with X"
       - level: 3
         criteria:
-          - "Transparent about mistakes they've made, early"
-          - "Proactively gives timely actionable feedback to peers"
-          - "Proactively seeks feedback from the people around them"
-          - "Considers the opinions of others before defending their own"
-      - level: 4
-        criteria:
           - "Proactively gives feedback 'upwards' and to people they interact with who are not in their team"
           - "Transparent in making design and technical decisions"
           - "Helps people in non-technical roles understand technical constraints / trade-offs"
           - "Shares technical context and direction for less experienced engineers"
           - "Gives direct and constructive feedback to other engineers"
-      - level: 5
+      - level: 4
         criteria:
           - "Helps other people develop themselves and regularly gives insightful, useful feedback to those around them"
           - "Talks to non-technical stakeholders on appropriate level of abstraction"
-      - level: 6
-        criteria:
           - "Transparent about feedback they have received and what they are going to do differently"
   - name: "impact"
     title: